makerspacelt/slack-ical-upcoming-events/README.md

 This app supports iCalendar (iCal, ics) files, which can be created by many CalDAV servers like ownCloud.

+Note that the timezone Europe/Berlin is hardcoded in some places.

 ## Configuration

 Create a file `.env`: